k-emad/k-emad.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: # Why you'd want to go on a date with me
 ---

-My name is Emad Koohjani.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I’m Emad Koohjani, an economist with a passion for understanding markets, crafting data-driven solutions, and simplifying complex economic ideas.
+Currently based in Tehran, I study Economics at Allameh Tabataba’i University, focusing deeply on econometrics, data analysis, and visualization.

+Professionally, I'm a Co-founder at a market research startup and an Economic Researcher at Vandad Capital, where I specialize in market sizing, analyzing risk, and providing insightful financial consulting to businesses navigating economic uncertainty.
+I also dedicate my time to teaching economics courses, helping others connect theory to real-world applications.